 Do you have an interview scheduled or have you interviewed at Walmart?
 Review common retail interview questions to prepare.
 Before you head to your interview, review these tips for preparing from Walmart recruiters.

-What to Wear to a Walmart Job Interview:
+What to Wear to a Walmart Job Interview

 During your interview, make sure you wear neat and professional clothing in compliance with the Walmart dress code.
 If you are applying for an entry-level position, business casual clothing, like khakis and polo shirt, will do.
 If you are applying for a management or executive position, you should dress more formally.
 Here's information on what to wear to a Walmart interview.

-Tips for Getting Hired at Walmart
+Tips for Getting Hired

-- Working in any large retail environment requires some knowledge around how you can control or cut costs.
+- Working in any large retail environment requires some knowledge about how you can control or cut costs.
 If you're applying for a mid-level or high-level position, that means you need to know about cost-control strategies.
 If you're applying for an entry-level position, you should explain how you can keep costs to a minimum, whether that means working efficiently, maximizing the use of your time, or keeping an eye out for shoplifters.

 - If you're applying for a management position, you'll need to prove that you have the capacity to motivate hourly workers who may be working long, difficult shifts.
-If you have any examples from a past position, you should definitely talk about how you successfully encouraged and engaged the employees who you managed.
+If you have any examples from a past position, you should definitely talk about how you successfully encouraged and engaged the employees whom you managed.

 - A management role involves ensuring that other employees are in compliance with laws and company policies.
 You should convey that you understand relevant laws and that you’re familiar with company policies.

 - Depending on your role, you may need to manage relationships with vendors.
-So in addition to being able to succeed in customer interactions, you should also be able to build fruitful partnerships with suppliers.
+Therefore, in addition to being able to succeed in customer interactions, you should also be able to build fruitful partnerships with suppliers.